flairNLP/flairnlp.github.io/docs/tutorial-basics/entity-linking.md

 Sentence[7]: "The match took place in Barcelona." → ["Barcelona"/Barcelona]
 ```

-As we can see, the linker can resolve that:
+As we can see, the linker can resolve what the two mentions of "Barcelona" refer to:

 - "Bayern" refers to the soccer club "[FC Bayern Munich](https://en.wikipedia.org/wiki/FC_Bayern_Munich)"
 - the first mention of "Barcelona" refers to the soccer club "[FC Barcelona](https://en.wikipedia.org/wiki/FC_Barcelona)"